glou/rock-paper-scissors/README.md

 Started creating the repository and writing this README on August, 21, 2021.

+- Update on August, 30, 2021:
+  I went through the lesson on DOM manipulation (in TOP's context) and we're assigned to implement a basic GUI for the "rock-paper-scissors" project.
+  I started doing it in another computer (not my own), so the creation of this branch, plus the big update to the files, were not ideal in workflow terms.
+  From now on, I'll be doing smaller commits and pushes.

 - Update on August, 22, 2021:
   First, I had the idea of implementing The Big Bang Theory TV show version of the game, adding Lizard and Spock as choices too.